Facebook Auto Captions

 SOLUTIONS

-The button was designed to stay compact and match Facebook's existing interface while informing users with a "generating" bar along the bottom and "estimated time remaining" shown below.
-Once captions were generated the user would be presented with the option to review the captions, which would open the editor.
+The button was designed to stay compact and match Facebook's existing interface while informing users with a "generating" bar along the bottom and The button for auto captions was designed to remain compact and consistent with Facebook's interface.
+A "generating" progress bar and "estimated time remaining" appeared beneath the button to keep users informed.
+Once captions were ready, users could review them by opening the editor.